harmsm/PyCmdMessenger/README.md

 dthe default escape character is `/`.
 If the user sends the string `Hello, my name is Bob.`, PyCmdMessenger will convert this to `Hello/, my name is Bob.`  CmdMessenger on the arduino will strip out the escape character when received.
-The same behavior should hold for recieving from the arduino.
+The same behavior should hold for receiving from the arduino.

 ###Special formats